streamlit/docs/content/deploy/community-cloud/manage-your-app/upgrade-streamlit.md

 - If Streamlit is included in your dependency file, and the version is pinned (e.g., `streamlit==1.37.0`), update your dependency file.

   When you commit a change to your dependency file in your repository, Community Cloud will detect the change and automatically resolve the new dependencies.
 This is how you add, remove, or change all Python dependencies in general.
-You don't need to manually reboot your app.
+You don't need to manually reboot your app, but you can if you want to.